P0C-demo/income-tax-mtd-end-to-end-service-guide/source/documentation/service-ecosystem.html.md

 ---
-title: Service ecosystem
+title: Software development
 weight: 5
 description: Software developers, designers, product owners or business analysts.
 Integrate your software with the Income Tax API for Making Tax Digital.
 ---

-# Service ecosystem
+# Software development

-## Software provider overview
+## Software providers

 HMRC expects software providers to offer customers a streamlined end-to-end journey, and as far as possible, to support all the things the customers need to do to comply with their MTD for ITSA obligations.
 This will include the ability to finalise the overall tax position using software.